 When a landing page is visited by thousands of people per day, even increases by just a few percentage points can mean a dramatic increase in leads and revenue.
 A/B testing gives you the power to optimize your landing page to maximize your conversions.

 In a basic A/B test you will create two versions of your page.
 For example, you might want to test two images on the page or the wording of your offer.
 A/B testing will allow you to run both pages simultaneously.
 The program will randomly show either site A or site B to your visitors in equal amounts.
 The site that gains the highest percentage of conversions will be the winner.
 You will then make this site your standard landing page.
 A/B tests can also be used to compare several pages at once in more complex tests.

-Landing pages can be used to test nearly everything about a landing page, from major differences, such as layout changes, to small details, such as the color of the conversion button.
+Landing pages can be used to test nearly everything about a landing page, from major differences, such as layout changes or bounce rate, to small details, such as the color of the conversion button.
 Conversion optimization specialists have seen measurable differences in conversion rates from making very small changes, such as a red button or a green button.

 - Gain access to in-depth, real-time competitor landing page data